5 Great "House for Sale" Listing Description Examples

 4. Be Specific

-When posting your property listing on real estate websites, don’t sell your home short by lapsing into vague generalities in your listing description.
+When posting your property listing on real estate websites and FSBO websites, don’t sell your home short by lapsing into vague generalities in your listing description.
 Real estate agents know buyers love high-end features and finishes, but they love brand names even more.
 So don’t write "stainless steel appliances, marble counters, and hardwood floors" when you can dazzle buyers with specifics.
 Consider this creative real estate listing description example:

 This fully-renovated brick row home features heart pine hardwood floors and a full smart home system including a Nest thermostat and a Ring doorbell.
 In the chef’s kitchen, there are stainless steel Bosch appliances, travertine waterfall counters, and a Breville espresso machine.
 And upstairs, the ensuite master bath features twin Grohe basins.